realm/realm-swift/doc/tutorial/template.md

 @@example insert_at_index @@

-To get the size of our table (number of rows) we can use the
+To get the number of row in of your table (number of rows) you can use the
 <code>rowCount</code> property.

 @@example number_of_rows @@